mach-composer/mach-composer-cli/docs/src/reference/components/structure.md

 ### contentful

-The following variable is given when `contentful` integration is defined.
+The following variable is given when the [`contentful` integration](../../topics/integrations/contentful.md) is defined.

 ```terraform
 variable "contentful_space_id" {